mdkinney/edk2-ci/Readme.md

 * `git_commands` - Any sequence of `git` commands required to install the EDK II sources required for the package/platform builds.
 Multiple repositories may be cloned into a single WORKSPACE and specific branches can be checked out.
+  The default value clones the edk2 repository from Tianocore and updates all submodules.
 * `x11_prerequisite` - Default is `'false'`.
 If the `EmulatorPkg` is built for Linux or MacOS, then this parameter must be set to `'true'` to install the the extra required prerequisites.